Minuscule 248: Description

-It contains tables of the κεφαλαια (tables of contents) before each Gospel (on paper), references to the Eusebian Canons, and lectionary markings at the margin for liturgical use.
+It contains tables of contents (known as κεφαλαια / kephalaia) before each Gospel (written on paper), references to the Eusebian Canons, and lectionary markings in the margin for liturgical use.
 The Synaxarion was added by a later hand.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Aland placed it in Category V. It is close to the codex 71.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."

-According to the Claremont Profile Method it has a mixture of the Byzantine text-families in Luke 1 and Luke 10.
+It is textually close to Minuscule 71.
+According to the Claremont Profile Method (a specific analysis of textual data), it has a mixture of the Byzantine text-families in Luke 1 and Luke 10.
 In Luke 20 it represents cluster M27.

 History

-The manuscript was written by Meletius a Beroean for Cyrus Alypius, οικονομος of St. George's monastery. in the reign of Michael Palaeologus (1259-1282).
+The manuscript was written by Meletius, a Beroean, for Cyrus Alypius the οικονομος of St. George's monastery, during the reign of Michael Palaeologus (1259-1282).
+The manuscript was collated by philologist Christian F. Matthaei.

-Formerly the manuscript was held at the Philotheus monastery at Athos peninsula.
-It was brought to Moscow, by the monk Arsenius, on the suggestion of the Patriarch Nikon, in the reign of Alexei Mikhailovich Romanov (1645-1676).
-The manuscript was collated by C. F. Matthaei.

-The manuscript is currently housed at the State Historical Museum (V. 18, S. 277) at Moscow.
+The manuscript was formerly held at the Philotheus monastery at Mount Athos.
+During the reign of Alexei Mikhailovich Romanov (1645-1676), the monk Arsenius brought it to Moscow on the suggestion of the Patriarch Nikon.
+The manuscript is currently housed at the State Historical Museum (shelf number V. 18, S. 277) in Moscow.